 They are run by the same company as Sandals (which is more for couples) and offer two posh resorts in Jamaica and one on a group of islands called Turks and Caicos.

-All three of the Beaches Resorts offer easy access to sandy beaches, several swimming pools, posh restaurants, kids' clubs and an impressive range of included activities.
+All three of the current Beaches Resorts offer easy access to sandy beaches, several swimming pools, posh restaurants, kids' clubs and an impressive range of included activities.

 But which is the best Beaches resort for a luxury family beach holiday - Beaches Negril Resort in Jamaica, Beaches Ochos Rios Resort in Jamaica or Beaches Turks and Caicos Resort?